-Of all the ultramarathons he’s run, Running on Empty is, and likely always will be, the most special to Blaine.
+Of all the ultramarathons he’s run, Running on Empty is, and likely always will be, the most special to him.
 When he started running ultramarathons in 2007, his son Evan was a healthy three-year-old boy.
-But every ultra Blaine’s run since then has taken place after the life changing events that began in March 2008.
+But every ultra Blaine has run since then has taken place after the life changing events that began in March 2008.

 Young Evan woke up one morning with intense stomach pain.
 His complaints were so severe that Blaine and Sarah took him to the Alberta Children’s Hospital (ACH).
 After an ultrasound, the doctors were 80% certain Evan was suffering from appendicitis, so they scheduled emergency surgery.

 But Evan seemed to sense that something bigger, something life altering, was about to happen.
 Just as Evan was being wheeled into the operation, Blaine recalls his son looking him in the eye and asking: “Daddy, can we play together again sometime?”
 Those are the last words Evan has spoken since 2008.

 When Evan didn’t wake up from the surgery, it became clear that was something was very wrong.
 At first, his medical team thought it was a reaction to the morphine.
 They soon realized he’d suffered severe brain damage that night.